The Velvet Vampire: Production

+appealing and very seductive, and was a modern woman."

+The character name "Diane Le Fanu" was a reference to author Sheridan Le Fanu, writer of Carmilla.
+The art gallery where Lee and Susan first meet Diane is called "The Stoker" after its owner, the character Carl Stoker, an evident reference to Bram Stoker, the author of Dracula.

 The script was written over three months.
 Rothman added comedic elements to make it different from similar material.
+Rothman later said "I wanted to make a vampire film that dealt explicitly with the sexuality implicit in the vampire legend" adding it "was obviously intended to be a funny film.”

-Blues artist Johnny Shines appeared in the movie and performed his self-penned song "Evil-Hearted Woman."
+Blues artist Johnny Shines appeared in the film and performed his self-penned song "Evil-Hearted Woman."

-The movie was shot in February 1971.
+The film was shot in February 1971.
 Yarnall, who had just given birth, remembers "everyone was very accommodating, just a joy to work with.
-Stephanie ... was wonderful, open.
+Stephanie...was wonderful, open.
 It was my first experience having a female director and it was remarkable especially concerning the sexual scenes.
 Stephanie was very sensitive.
 She closed the set during the more explicit shots, and there was often just Michael and I and the cameraman."

-Reception
+Rothman recalled "it was a very difficult film to make...it was very hard to shoot in the desert.
+We were all brushing against spiny Joshua trees and cacti....
+Then the weather was so changeable: one moment it was bright and sunny, and the next we were in the middle of a sandstorm."

+She also said Sherryl Miles "was very unpleasant on the set—to everybody.
+She was very young, and I think she was very insecure, and so she took it out on everyone around her."

+Additional scene

+Rothman says the film was previewed and received a "polarized audience reaction which made Roger Corman nervous."
+He insisted Rothman shoot an additional scene of a mechanic being killed by a pitchfork as it was "more exciting and dynamic....
+After he saw it with an audience, I don’t think he had much faith in the film."

+Release

 Roger Corman later claimed he was disappointed with the final product and released it on a double bill with an Italian horror film, Scream of the Demon Lover.

 It has become a cult film.